antaldaniel/eurostat_regional/Rearrange-Regional-Data.md

       missing_2016_codes <- missing_2016_codes [ which (stringr::str_sub(missing_2016_codes, -3, -1) != "ZZZ")]
       missing_2016_codes <- missing_2016_codes [ which (stringr::str_sub(missing_2016_codes, -2, -1) != "ZZ")]

-      #Here are you missing NUTS1 and NUTS2 units.
+      #Here are your missing NUTS1 and NUTS2 units.
-      #If you want to, you further add NUTS3 here to the code.
+      #If you want to, you can further add NUTS3 here to the code.
       missing_nuts1_2016 <- missing_2016_codes [ which (nchar(missing_2016_codes) == 3)]
       missing_nuts2_2016 <- missing_2016_codes [ which (nchar(missing_2016_codes) == 4)]